AAA3A-AAA3A/AAA3A-cogs/urlbuttons/README.rst

 Here are all the commands included in this cog (6):

 * ``[p]urlbuttons``
- Group of commands for use UrlButtons.
+ Group of commands to use UrlButtons.

 * ``[p]urlbuttons add <message> <emoji> <url> [text_button=None]``
  Add a url-button to a message.